This is video number two in our video series on how to sell software to businesses, where we dive into the subject of reaching out.

 Organizational Movement

-Contacting the prospect more is not guaranteed to help because there are some prospects that will never answer your phone calls or respond to your emails.
-With that, we also need to implement what we call organizational movement and this is moving throughout the organization to find another way in.
+Contacting the prospect more often isn’t guaranteed to help, because some prospects will never answer your phone calls or respond to your emails.
+With that, we also need to implement what we call organizational movement, and this is moving throughout the organization to find another way in.

-The first type of organizational movement is vertical movement, and this is moving up and down the different levels of the department you are calling into.
+The first type of organizational movement is vertical movement, which means moving up and down through the different levels of the department you are calling into.
 For example, if you are trying to contact the VP of IT and can get engaged, you can move up the organization to try to reach the CIO.
-And you can move down in the organization to try to reach the Director of IT.
+And you can move down the organization to reach the Director of IT.

 Concentrated Prospecting

-The last topic that we discussed regarding how to reach out with how to sell software to businesses is concentrated prospecting.
-This is a tactic to work smaller lists of target prospects in order to create a great concentration of contact attempts per contact.
-It might sound like a no-brainer, but it can be easy to end up working a long list of accounts or contacts and this can negatively impact your ability to get engaged by diluting your outreach attempts per contact.
+The last topic we discussed regarding how to reach out and sell software to businesses was concentrated prospecting.
+This is a tactic for working with smaller lists of target prospects to achieve a high concentration of contact attempts per contact.
+It might sound like a no-brainer, but it’s easy to end up working a long list of accounts or contacts, which can negatively impact your ability to get engaged by diluting your outreach per contact.

-We hope this helps gives you some ideas for your strategy with how to sell software to businesses.
+We hope this helps give you some ideas for your strategy on how to sell software to businesses.